mmacdonald1/css-grid-calendar/README.md

 # CSS Grid Calendar
-An experiment with React and CSS Grid create a week view of a calendar and add events.
+An experiment with React and CSS Grid to create a week view of a calendar and add events.

 ![Calendar](https://i.imgur.com/0Ucl6bT.png "Calendar")